redcurry/LearningFSharp/RealWorldFunctionalProgramming/notes.md

 * One refactoring is to create a function with the differing code to a higher-order function that has the boiler-plate code.

+* Put unit tests in their own module to keep them separete from the main program.

+* My note: For unit tests to run properly in Visual Studio using NUnit, the project must target .NET Core or Framework (not .NET Standard).
+  Also, install packages NUnit, NUnit3TestAdapter, and Microsoft.NET.Test.Sdk.
+Example test:

+       module UtilTests =

+           [<Test>]
+           let applyn_ten() =
+               let result = applyn 10 ((+) 1) 0
+               Assert.That(result, Is.EqualTo([1..10]))

+* F# automatically generates comparison and equality methods for immutable types, like records, tuples, and discriminated unions, but not for classes.

+* Evaluations in F# are eager: arguments of a function are evaluated before executing the function.

+* In F#, you can create a lazy operation with the `lazy` keyword, and force the computation (and extract its value) by accessing the `Value` property:

+      let n = lazy (foo 10)
+      n.Value

+  The type returned by `lazy` is `Lazy<'a>`.

+* There's an implentation of a lazy list in the FSharp.PowerPack.dll library as `LazyList<'a>` (but it seems it's in the FSharpx library).

+* An additional advantage of using lazy evaluation, is that the computation is cached, so calling the `Value` on the lazy value a second time does not compute it again; it returns the cached value.